skyfrk/hackthewood-berlin-2019/article/blog_article_3_en.md

 }
 ```

-Finally we hook up the motion sensor monitor with our event handler method:
+Finally we have to hook up the motion sensor monitor with our event handler method:

 ```csharp
 static void Main(string[] args)